arthurflor23/handwritten-text-recognition/README.md

 ### Usage

-The project offers a range of functionalities through command-line parameters; feel free to experiment with these to find the ones that best suit your specific needs.
+The project offers a range of functionalities through command-line parameters, which can be combined to match specific needs.
 Below are some examples of usage.

 **Example 1: Perform recognition model training**